 If you consider storage and organization as part of your decor, as many with clean homes do, it makes the project a feast for the eyes.
 “I separate my wardrobe so all my dresses are together, all my jeans are together, sweaters, tops, coats, skirts, etc. Then I color code each category,” says Rachel Parcell, style and design expert behind Pink Peonies.
 “I love the way it looks and it’s easy to find things.”
 Transform your closet with these tips from a professional organizer.

 They deal with dishes

 If you wake up to a sink full of dirty dishes, you’re practically setting yourself up for failure.
 For one thing, you’ll have to do those dishes and pans first thing, which sets you back a crucial five to ten minutes, essential time on a busy morning.
 Worse, all that food and grease will be caked on and it will take even more time to get them clean (these products will clean your house, stat).
 Do yourself a favor and load the dishwasher—and run it if it’s close to full—and wash the pots and pans before going to bed.
-Just be sure that while you’re tackling your dirty kitchen, you aren’t making one of these 10 cleaning mistakes that are actually making your home dirtier.

 They use everyday items to keep things clean

 Don’t put off cleaning because you don’t have supplies.
 “You can clean windows without leaving streaks behind with the help of a coffee filter,” says Larry Patterson franchisee of the Glass Doctor in Dallas.
 “Coffee filters and old cotton t-shirts also work well to remove remaining lint left behind from dry cloths.”
 Another pro tip?
 If you wiped vertically outside, make sure to wipe horizontally inside.
 Then, you’ll know whether the missed spot is inside or outside.
 Smart!
 Next, follow these hints for cleaning your house that will lead to a cleaner lifestyle.